retrosight/rest/README.md

 * [Search](./search.md) is an important way an API allows client code to discover resources based on criteria.
 * [JSON Schema](/schema) resources which are used in the design -- see http://json-schema.org/ for more information on this emerging standard.
 * Also in the repository:
   * [A Day of REST](./A-Day-Of-REST.pdf) is a set of slides used in a five hour course I teach.
-It's very useful as an introduction to the key concepts and constraints of RESTful design.
+It's very useful as an introduction to the key concepts and constraints of REST design.
   * [Design Thoughts](./design-thoughts.md) - A collection of mostly readings from folks who influenced the overall design you find here.
   * [Documentation Template](./documentation-template.md) - Lists out all the basics an API should cover within its documentation and it includes all of the HTTP headers and status codes as hyperlinks to the various RFCs that cover same.
   * JSON Web Tokens are becoming more commonplace for access tokens included in an Authorization Header -- find a `TL;dr` explanation within [JWT Summary](./jwt-summary.md).